AlamoEngine-Tools/eaw.modinfo/README.md

 |`1`|a Steam Workshops mod|
 |`2`|a "virtual" mod.
 (Currently unsupported)|

-*Reasonable: The current mod does NOT contain a `modtype` property because the mod should not know it's owen type.
+*Rationale: The current mod does NOT contain a `modtype` property because the mod should not have to know it's own type.
 Otherwise sharing this file across steam and disk mods would not be possible.
 A `modreference` requests this data, meaning tool support to determine the actual `modtype` is necessary.
 This design coice was made because mod linking should always be considered for Steam Workshop mods.
-For convenient test for mod creators we keep the possibility to reference to local mods.*
+The possibility to reference local mods is a convenience functionality intended to be used by mod developers for test setups and development.*

 *Becuase a workshop mod in theroy also is a `default` mod the number values are chooses the way they are.*